xiaoxianyu-office/mm/skills/effects/bloodyscreen.md

 **Description:**

-Shows the near world border effect.
+Shows the near world border effect. _Enable Fancy Graphics to see the effect._

 ---